lsst-sitcom/sitcomtn-037/index.rst

 Any viewing of the raw frames themselves will utilize the Camera Visualization Tool.

 In the case where a more complex issue arises (e.g., a 2% increase in bad pixels is observed), this is addressed by the calibration team offsite and is not immediately reported to the summit team.
-When the master calibrations used on the summit need to be updated, this is the role of the calibration scientist and is not the responsibility of the observer.
+When the calibrations used on the summit need to be updated, this is the role of the calibration scientist and is not the responsibility of the observer.
 Furthermore, this cadence is expected to be slow (months) and is therefore outside the scope of this charge.